 “I think that our labor negotiations were the big achievement of 2020,” Worrell agrees.”
-But looking at 2021, even though those agreements are behind us, I think they are part of an ongoing initiative and we have to continually improve our relationships with our union partners.
+But looking at 2021, even though those agreements are behind us, I think the discussions with the unions on how to advance the industry and remain competitive in a crowded marketplace are always ongoing.
+We have to continually engage with our union partners.
 It’s a process that’s never finished.”

 Another focus that will continue into 2021 will be around safety and training.
 This remains a huge part of the PLCA’s mission and still takes up a sizable proportion of the association’s time and resources.
-For example, each year, the PLCA hosts the National Pipeline Conference, a two-day meeting for the industry with one day focused solely on safety and quality issues.
+For example, in 2020 the PLCA hosted its inaugural National Pipe Line Conference, a two-day meeting for the industry with one day focused solely on safety and quality issues.

 For the PLCA, the prioritization of safety is something that is conveyed to all its partners and collaborators.
 The association sometimes participates in joint safety initiatives and there’s always something percolating under the umbrella of its safety and quality committee.
-“It’s something we’re always looking to grow and it’s truly such a significant part of what this industry is,” Worrell adds.
+“It’s something we’re always looking to grow and it’s truly such a significant focus for this industry,” Worrell adds.